 - The formal contract is signed/executed before expiry.

-For further information on how to deal with letters of intent or any construction related issue contact our Construction & Engineering team on 01332 226 488.
+For further information on how to deal with letters of intent or any construction-related issue contact our Property team on 01332 226 488.